Here at the Gateshead Adult Mental Health Peer Support Service, we sometimes get asked a range of questions.

 Peer support is available for individuals aged 16 and over.
 To access the service, you need to be registered with a Gateshead GP.
 Referrals can be made by your GP, or alternatively community organisations or social services.

-If you would like to have treatment, but your GP is not in Gateshead, we will help you to get in touch with services near you.
+If you would like to be referred but your GP is not in Gateshead, we will help you to get in touch with services near you.

 There is no cost involved.
 Our services are completely free of charge.